StrikerRockers-Mods/VanillaTweaks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request about: Suggest an idea for this project
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

 ---

 **Type**
 Item, Block, Tile Entity, Entity (Mob), Biome, Dimension, Other

-**Module**
-Crafting, Content, Enchanting, Loot, World, Tweaks.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]